Hello, React

 import React from 'react'import { NewsArticle } from './components/NewsArticle'function App() {return (<div className="all-main-content"><main><NewsArticle /></main></div>)}export default App

 We should only see one article listed.
-If we repeat the <NewsArticle/>
+If we repeat the <NewsArticle/>, we can

 import React from 'react'import { NewsArticle } from './components/NewsArticle'function App() {return (<div className="all-main-content"><main><NewsArticle /><NewsArticle /><NewsArticle /><NewsArticle /></main></div>)}export default App